Dark-themed entertainment is wildly popular. Yet most never consider the source of this fascination.

 The few stories that do not involve mysticism or the supernatural exhibit the darkest sides of human nature, such as the inner workings of a psychopathic killer’s mind.

 This sort of entertainment demonstrates an innate human attraction to the mysterious, secret and unknown.
 It reveals a deep desire to have knowledge “beyond ordinary human understanding.”
 But why?

 Looking through history, this is not a passing fad.
 The Brothers Grimm recorded extremely dark folk tales in the 1800s.
-Edgar Allen Poe penned paranormal short stories and poems around the same time.
+Edgar Allan Poe penned paranormal short stories and poems around the same time.

 Many other ancient pagan religions went to great lengths to connect with the “spirit realm.”
-For example, classic-era Maya royalty used blood-letting, drugs and human sacrifice to attempt to commune with the universe.
-Similar accounts of going to extremes can be found in nearly every major culture: Rome, Babylon, Egypt, etc.
+For example, classic-era Maya royalty used bloodletting, drugs and human sacrifice to attempt to commune with the universe.
+Similar accounts of going to extremes can be found in nearly every ancient culture: Rome, Babylon, Egypt, etc.

 In the West today, actual bloodletting and human sacrifice seem to be barbaric acts.
 Yet many eagerly enjoy watching such practices in the form of motion pictures and fiction books.

 The innate human desire to understand the unknown not only manifests itself through modern religions, but also through occult- and paranormal-themed entertainment.

 The Bible provides a meticulously detailed map of human nature and explains exactly why mankind has an intense interest in spiritual things.
 The beginnings of an answer come from the book of Job: “But there is a spirit in man: and the inspiration of the Almighty gives them understanding” (32:8).